mwenje-ds/mwenje-ds/README.md

 - 👋 Hi, I’m Mwenje David
 - 👀 I’m interested in Changing lives one line of code at a time
 - 🌱 I’m currently learning how to make my solutions to be user centered
-- 💞️ I’m looking to collaborate on projects on health, finance, agri-tech and Artificial intelligence
+- 💞️ I’m looking to collaborate on projects on health-care, finance, agri-tech and Artificial intelligence
 - 📫 How to reach me david.mwenje@damu-sasa.com

 <!---